Everything You Ever Wanted to Know About Moving Trucks

 Is a Class C driver's license required to drive a Penske, Budget or U-Haul moving truck?

-Since rental moving trucks are not considered commercial vehicles, a special license is not required.
+While you must be a licensed driver, because rental moving trucks are not considered commercial vehicles, a special license is not required.
+(If you are not a licensed driver, see question 14.)

 How old do you have to be to rent a moving truck?